kimihub/muletter-cli/README.md

     letter_from: letter name <username@hostname.com>
     letter_subject: subject letter

-If you use a smtp service included in [nodemailer-wellknown](https://github.com/nodemailer/nodemailer-wellknown) module you can simply fill `smtp_service` instead of 'smtp_host' and 'smtp_ssl':
+If you use a service included in [nodemailer-wellknown](https://github.com/nodemailer/nodemailer-wellknown) module you can simply fill `smtp_service` instead of 'smtp_host' and 'smtp_ssl':

     smtp_user: username
     smtp_password: password